-ECE 101 Early Childhood Growth and Development 3 Credits • Spring
+ECE 101 Early Childhood Growth & Development 3 Credits • Spring

-A study of child development from embryo through eight years including maturational, emotional, intellectual-cognitive, verbal, and social factors.
+A study of child development from embryo through eight years including maturational, emotional, intellectualcognitive, verbal, and social factors.
 This course stresses the understanding of major theories of development and requires recording observations of child behavior.

-ECE 104 Introduction to Early Childhood Education 3 Credits • Fall
+ECE 104 Introduction to Early Childhood Education 3 Credits • Fall covers history of early education programs.

-A course designed to provide an overall view of programs for young children and of current issues and trends.
-This course covers history of early education programs.
 It focuses on the developmental perspectives on the young child and definition of the teacher, setting, and curriculum.